-BY-LAW XXV - HEALTH AND SAFETY COMMITTEE
+BY-LAW XXV - HEALTH AND SAFETY COMMITTEE27

-There shall be a Health and Safety Committee whose members shall usually include the President, the Bursar, the Establishment Bursar, the Domestic Bursar and the Safety Officer.
+There shall be a Health and Safety Committee whose members shall usually include the President, the Bursar, the Finance Bursar (who shall be secretary of the committee), the Establishment Bursar, the Domestic Bursar and the Safety Officer.
 The Committee will be responsible for keeping health and safety matters under review.

-BY-LAW XXVI - LEAVE FROM DUTIES OF OFFICIAL FELLOWS
+BY-LAW XXVI - LEAVE OF ABSENCE